Who Am I?

 How can you reach me?

 Don't hesitate to contact me about writing magazine features, composing nuanced essays, reviewing recent books, nominating me for an award, or exchanging plantain recipes.
 You can reach me here if you’d like to get in touch.
 You can also follow me on Twitter to hear my occasional rants.
 Finally, I am represented by Ian Bonaparte at Janklow & Nesbit.
-For literary queries, please get in touch with him directly.
+For literary inquiries, please get in touch with him directly.